awsdocs/aws-elemental-mediaconnect-user-guide/doc_source/entitlements-update.md

 1. Choose the **Entitlements** tab\.

-1. Choose the option for the entitlement that you want to update\.
+1. Choose the entitlement that you want to update\.

 1. Choose **Update**\.